Hurst Podiatry Blog

 Yes, certain types of footwear can contribute to Baxter’s nerve entrapment by causing increased pressure or compression on the nerve.

 Shoes that lack adequate arch support and cushion can lead to baxters nerve entrapments.
 It’s important to choose shoes that provide adequate room for the toes to move freely and have proper arch support.
 Opt for shoes with cushioned soles that absorb shock and distribute pressure evenly across the foot.
-Look for designs that prioritize comfort and provide ample space in the toe box.
+Look for designs that prioritise comfort and provide ample space in the toe box.

 Consulting with a podiatrist can help you determine the best footwear options based on your specific needs and foot structure.